Sotera/rhipe-arima/README.md

 The first argument after rhipe_arima.R is the input file.
 The second is the output directory.
 The third is how to aggregate the data.
-Possible values for this third argument are __days,hours,minutes,secs__ The fourth is the threshold, in standard deviations, a residual must be above to be emitted
+Possible values for this third argument are __days,hours,minutes,secs__<br/>
+The fourth is the threshold, in standard deviations, a residual must be above to be emitted

 Other Information